mrstefangrimm/Parc/Documents/SoftwareDesign.md

 }
 ```

 Why?
-One int in the vtable per virtual method and derived class.
+Per virtual method and derived class 1 `int` is required in a vtable .
 This are 20 Bytes on a 16bit platform and 10 derived classes.

-#### Avoid const members (+1 Byte RAM)
+#### Avoid const members in a library

 Instead of